Chart Color Schemes

 AreaSearch assessment indicates Tennant Creek faces employment challenges relative to the majority of Australian markets

-Tennant Creek has a skilled workforce with well-represented essential services sectors and an unemployment rate of 5.3% as of September 2025.
-There are 1,827 residents employed, with the unemployment rate being 0.5% lower than the Rest of NT's rate of 5.9%.
+Tennant Creek has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 5.3% as of September 2025.
+At this time, 1,827 residents were employed while the unemployment rate was 0.5% lower than the Rest of NT's rate of 5.9%.

-Between September 2024 and September 2025, Tennant Creek's labour force decreased by 1.4% and employment declined by 1.0%, leading to a 0.4 percentage point fall in unemployment rate.
-In contrast, Rest of NT saw an employment decline of 1.3% and a labour force decline of 1.2%, with a marginal rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tennant Creek's employment mix suggests local employment should increase by 7.2% over five years and 14.9% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.
+However, agriculture, forestry & fishing is under-represented, with only 0.8% of Tennant Creek's workforce compared to 5.0% in Rest of NT.
+Many residents commute elsewhere for work based on Census data.
+Between September 2024 and September 2025, the labour force decreased by 1.4% while employment declined by 1.0%, resulting in a fall in unemployment rate by 0.4 percentage points.
+In comparison, Rest of NT had an employment decline of 1.3% and a labour force decline of 1.2%, with unemployment rising marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Tennant Creek's employment mix indicates local employment should increase by 7.2% over five years and 14.9% over ten years, assuming no changes in population projections.

 Frequently Asked Questions - Employment